robinagist/ezo/README.md

 Now, you can customize the oracle with Python code in just the handler.
 There is code to help you quickly wire up event responses.

+---
+Check out the Wiki for more information